 Did you ever imagine you’d be reading about worm poop?

-In this article, we’ll explore the benefits of using this incredible fertilizer in your garden and provide information on how to use them effectively.
+In this blog post, I’ll explore the numerous benefits of using this incredible fertilizer in your in ground garden or raised beds and the surrounding soil.
+I’ll also provide information on how to use them effectively.

 Worm castings are the end product of earthworm digestion.
 When worms consume organic matter, they break it into smaller particles that plants can easily absorb.
-As the worms digest their food, they excrete waste in the form of nutrient-rich castings.
+As the worms digest their food, they excrete waste in the form of nutrient-rich castings in irregular, but somewhat football shaped particles.

 This natural fertilizer forms when earthworms consume organic matter and digest it.
 As the food passes through the worm’s body, it breaks down and mixes with enzymes and bacteria.
 The resulting excrement is a rich, dark soil amendment packed with nutrients.